MicrosoftDocs/powerapps-docs/powerapps-docs/user/customize-insert-email-template.md

   - D365CE
 ---
 # Configure the new insert email template

-The new email template selection window enables users to:

- - filter templates based on standard and customized attributes
- - switch between list, tile, and grid views
- - search for out-of-the-box and custom templates by title, subject, description, or content of the template
- - zoom in to view templates in a new window.
-You can also navigate between templates.
- - modify the content for a selected template

-You can configure and enable the new email template for apps across the organization.
+You can configure and enable the enhanced email template for apps across the organization.
 For a specific app, you can disable this option to display the default email template selection window.

 ## Enable the new email template across all apps